SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 ### 3.3 Usability
 #### 3.3.1 Smartphone user
 The user should know how to use Android as an mobile operating system and how to install and use an mobile application on it.
-We will provide a configuration guide.
+We will provide a installation guide.

 #### 3.3.2 Using a browser
 The user of our website has to know how to open and work with a modern browser like Chrome, Firefox or Opera.